sedouard/flocker/docs/using/tutorial/movingvolume.rst

    :alt: The web application is still running within a container on the first server, while the Redis server with a volume is now running on the second server.
    :align: center

-The next tutorial is :ref:`Deploying and Migrating MongoDB <tutmongo>`, which teaches you how to use Flocker's container, network, and volume orchestration functionality.
+The next tutorial is :ref:`Deploying and Migrating MongoDB <tutmongo>`, which teaches you how to use Flocker's container, network, and volume orchestration functionality, based around the setup of a MongoDB service.

 .. _`Homebrew`: http://brew.sh/
 .. _`Vagrant`: https://docs.vagrantup.com/